 You will need to name the folder and select which users will be given access.
 Folder permissions will control the access to the folder but do not permit the documents within.

-You can give full (Manage) access to only yourself, to everyone in the matter, or define a custom set of permissions.
-Matter Administrators always have Manage permissions on all folders.
+You can give full (Manage) access to only yourself, to everyone in the database, or define a custom set of permissions.
+Database Administrators always have Manage permissions on all folders.

 Select Custom to choose which users and/or roles will be assigned one of the following four levels of folder permissions: